“I learned it by watching you!”

 Some scholars blame this on No Child Left Behind and Race to the Top, and the general trend in public education toward teaching to standardized tests.
 But regardless of the cause, the evidence is clear that civics are not being taught in public schools to the extent necessary to give the American populous the tools it needs to participate meaningfully.

 That is a bigger problem than I am able to tackle presently.
-What I can do is offer this: Through Nanno, I have made a commitment to provide subsidized (at-cost) childcare for any campaign event for any woman running for office (for any party) where kids are invited to attend, in markets where we have available caregivers.
-(Presently, that includes Denver, New York, Las Vegas, Phoenix and Austin.)
+What I can do is offer this: Through Nanno, I have made a commitment to provide subsidized (at-cost) childcare for any campaign event for any woman running for office (for any party) where kids are invited to attend.

-As we were leaving Saira’s event last week, my younger daughter pointed to a hand-written sign and wanted me to help her read it.
-It was written by Saira’s kids, and it said, “Mommy for Congress.”
+As we were leaving my friend's event last week, my younger daughter pointed to a hand-written sign and wanted me to help her read it.
+It was written by my friend’s kids, and it said, “Mommy for Congress.”
 If there’s anything cooler for our kids – our daughters especially – to experience than that, I don’t know what it is.